Sign up to our mailing list to discover the future of beauty and wellness.

 Pharmacy and health food stores are groaning with vitamins, minerals, and herbal remedies which claim to ease symptoms of perimenopause and menopause, and improve post menopause health.
-But do they work?
-And are they even safe?
+But how much relief can natural ingredients give you during menopause and are they safe?

 This is why the NICE Guideline on Menopause is so cautious about herbal remedies.
 They recommend quite rightly that doctors should explain to women that “the quality, purity and constituents are unknown”.
 But the reality is that the majority of doctors are not trained in supplements, so aren’t able to recommend an optimal protocol to help women navigate menopause, with or without HRT.

-Some supplements, such as St John’s Wort for instance, can also interact with prescription drugs such as the contraceptive pill and antidepressants.
-Too much soya can affect thyroid medication too.
-It’s important to be aware of these things before you buy supplements - there is so little regulation of products.”
-The take home message is that just because something is plant based, it doesn’t mean you should assume it’s safe,” says Professor Kuhnle.
-He advises choosing products which make assurances about the quality of their ingredients.
+It’s important to be aware before you buy supplements that just because something is plant based, it doesn’t mean you should assume it’s safe.
 Shockingly companies are not legally obliged to do this.
 A quick shortcut is to look for patented ingredients – generally if something is patented it has time, money and clinical trials invested in it.

 Another tip to look out for is the THR (Traditional Herbal Registration) logo on the pack.
 This means the product has been approved by the Medicines and Healthcare products Regulatory Agency, has the correct dosage of the right ingredients, and meets current safety criteria.
 However, the MHRA’s THR scheme does not assess effectiveness and some of its information is out of date.

 Many supplements don’t work because they don’t contain enough of the right compounds, or because they are in a form that the body cannot absorb.